krakend/krakend-documentation/logging/logstash.md

 The [Logstash](https://www.elastic.co/es/logstash/) integration prints **KrakenD application logs in JSON format** (not access logs) to ingest them and process them later.
 If you want to log using the Logstash standard via stdout, you need to add the `telemetry/logging` integration as a dependency.

 ## Configuration
-The configuration you need to enable logstash is:
+The configuration you need to enable Logstash is very simple:

 ```json
 {